Riding A Bike On D.C. Sidewalks May Be More Dangerous Than You Think

 - Predictability – Remember, bikes are vehicles, not just forms of recreational sport.
 Predictability is the key to safety.
 When bicyclists choose to ride on the sidewalk, drivers and pedestrians cannot prepare to consistently deal with bicyclists.
 Weaving in and out of intersections, between the street and the sidewalk, and around pedestrians can be very dangerous for everyone nearby.

 There may be times when a bicyclist may be forced to ride on the sidewalk.
-These exceptions may include: inexperienced, small children on bikes, or when road construction or conditions prohibit street riding.
-However, if these occasions present themselves, it’s advised to ride slowly, and always keep in mind that pedestrians have the right of way!
+These exceptions may include: inexperienced, small children on bikes, or road construction or conditions prohibiting street riding.
+However, if these occasions present themselves, it’s advised to ride slowly, and always keep in mind that pedestrians have the right of way.